Bergman projection on the symmetrized bidisk: Introduction

 The Bergman projection $\mathcal{B}_{\Omega}$ in $L^{p}(\Omega)$ space, Sobolev spaces $W^{k,p}(\Omega)$ and corresponding weighted spaces is closely related to the $\bar\partial$-Neumann problem on $\Omega$ (cf. \cite{BS2, St2}), and the regularity problem of $\mathcal{B}_{\Omega}$ is one of the classical problems in several complex variables.
 It is well known that the $L^2$ Sobolev regularity of the Bergman projection implies the $L^2$ Sobolev regularity of the $\bar\partial$-Neumann operator on a bounded smooth pseudoconvex domain $\Omega$ \cite{BS1}.
 On the other hand, on the worm domain $\Omega$, Barrett showed that $\mathcal{B}_{\Omega}$ does not preserve $W^{k, 2}$ for large $k$ \cite{Ba}.
 This was used by Christ to prove the failure of the global regularity of the $\bar\partial$-Neumann operator \cite{Ch}.

-When $\Omega$ is a bounded smooth domain with various convexity conditions on the boundary, the Sobolev regularity problem of $\mathcal{B}_{\Omega}$ has been intensively studied for general $p \in (1, \infty)$ (cf. \cite{PS, NRSW, MS}).
-When $\Omega$ is not smooth, the $L^p$ regularity problem of $\mathcal{B}_{\Omega}$ has also attracted substantial attention (see for example \cite{LS, KP, Ze, CZ, Che2, EM1, CE}).
+When $\Omega$ is a bounded smooth domain with various convexity conditions on the boundary, the $L^p$ Sobolev regularity of $\mathcal{B}_{\Omega}$ has been intensively studied for general $p \in (1, \infty)$ (cf. \cite{PS, NRSW, MS}).
+When $\Omega$ is not smooth, the study of the $L^p$ regularity of $\mathcal{B}_{\Omega}$ has also attracted substantial attention in recent years (see for example \cite{LS, KP, Ze, CZ, Che2, EM1, BCEM}).